rackerlabs/rackspace-how-to/content/rackspace-email/imap-and-pop-mail-protocol-comparison.md

 ---

-If you are using Rackspace Email and are setting up your email software (for example, Microsoft&reg; Outlook or Mac Mail), you must indicate whether you want to receive email by using an IMAP or POP connection.
-IMAP is the recommended method because it gives you complete access to all email and all email folders, from multiple computers or mobile devices.
+If you are using Rackspace Email and are setting up your email software (for example, Microsoft&reg; Outlook or Mac&reg; Mail), you must indicate whether you want to receive email by using an Internet Message Access Protocol (IMAP) or Post Office Protocol (POP) connection.
+IMAP is the recommended method because it gives you complete access to all email and all email folders from multiple computers or mobile devices.
 This article describes the differences between the IMAP and POP mail protocols.